joinpursuit/AC_4_Web/units/react/lessons/react_radio_buttons/react_radio_buttons.md

 1. Add three animal of your choice to the `animals` array.
 2. Change the caption: `do you prefer ________ ` to dynamically display the animal names, based on the `animals` array.  **hint**: use an array method.

+The result for `2` will not be perfect: we may want to have "or ____" instead of a comma at the end, as in: `"cats, dogs or giraffes"` instead of `"cats, dogs, giraffes"`.
+You will get to try and make that happen during to todays exercises.